On this page:

 How do I make a voluntary repayment?

 You can make a voluntary repayment by BPAY or direct credit, Credit card or by posting a cheque to the ATO.
-You will need your Payment Reference Number (PRN) to make a voluntary repayment.
+To make a voluntary repayment you will need your Payment Reference Number (PRN) which is printed on your Account Information Statement issued by the ATO.

-Contact the ATO on 13 28 61 for further information on how to make your voluntary payment.Return to top
+Contact the ATO on 13 28 61 for further information on how to make your voluntary payment or visit ATO voluntary repayments (opens in a new window).Return to top

 What happens if I can’t afford the repayments?